pierzchalski/rfcs/text/0000-macro-expansion-for-macro-input.md

 such a situation is detected).

 # Rationale and alternatives
-The primary rationale is to make procedural and attribute macros work more smoothly with other features of Rust - mainly other macros.
+The primary rationale is to make user-defined macros work more smoothly with other features of Rust - mainly other macros.

 ## Alternative: third-party expansion libraries
 We could encourage the creation of a 'macros for macro authors' crate with